jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Nuglub.md

 RacialMods: +4 Craft (traps), +4 Intimidate, +4 Perception
 Languages: Undercommon
 SQ: kneecapper
+SpecialAbilities:
+  Kneecapper (Ex): >
-SpecialAbilities: Kneecapper (Ex) A nuglub has a +4 racial bonus on combat maneuver checks to trip an opponent.
+    A nuglub has a +4 racial bonus on combat maneuver checks to trip an opponent.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: